fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_2.md

 is to install tasks locally using pip.
 This is possible because there’s a setup.py file present to direct pip.

-Install tasks either by running pip install. or pip install -e. from the tasks_proj direc- tory.
+Install tasks either by running pip install . or pip install -e. from the tasks_proj direc- tory.
 Or you can run pip install -e tasks_proj from one directory up:

 ```
 $ cd /path/to/code
-$ pip install./tasks_proj/**
+$ pip install ./tasks_proj/**
 Processing./tasks_proj
 Collectingclick(fromtasks==0.1.0)
 ```